Appetizer or main course

 One personal favourite trick is that while the soup is simmering, I like to toss in a few parmesan rinds to add body and flavour.
 This is a nice trick with most soups, but especially good with French Onion, as it normally does get finished with cheese.

 For a vegan stock ,Alison Cole recommends Better Than Boullion.
-We are looking for a great recipe for one though.
+We are looking for a great recipe for one however.

 - 10 Cups Chicken Stock